hopansh/hopansh/README.md

 ## I'm a Software Engineer!!

-- 👀 I’m interested in Web/App Development
+- 👀 I’m interested in Fullstack Web Development
 - 🌱 I’m graduated with a degree in B.Tech(Information Technology) from KIIT University.
-- ⚡ I'm working as an Associate Software Engineer-2 at [HighRadius Corporation][highradius]
+- ⚡ I'm working as an Software Engineer at [Pegasystems][pegasystems]
 - 📫 You can reach me on my email: hopanshgahlot@gmail.com
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2023 Goal: Finish the projects I start.
+- 🥅 2025 Goal: Finish the projects I start.
-- ⚡ Fun fact: I do [Portrait Photography][photographyWebsite]
+- ⚡ Fun fact: I do [Portrait Photography][photography]

 ### Connect with me: